Five-Year Funding Guarantee and Seven-Year Funding Eligibility

 Guaranteed-Funding Years (Years 1-5)*

-Doctoral students normally receive the annual prevailing stipend and appropriate tuition and health fees for five years, provided that they remain in good academic standing and, in the case of student officers, have discharged responsibly their pedagogical or research duties.
-For doctoral candidates in Humanities and Social Science departments, as well as Mathematics and Statistics, this includes five summers of support.
+Doctoral students normally receive the annual prevailing stipend (or salary, in the case of student officers) and appropriate tuition, health fees, University service and support fees, and if applicable, international fees, for five years, provided that they remain in good academic standing and, in the case of student officers, have discharged responsibly their pedagogical or research duties.
+For doctoral candidates in Humanities and Social Science departments, as well as E3B, Mathematics, and Statistics, this includes five summers of support.

 *For doctoral candidates in English and Comparative Literature and Theatre only, guaranteed funding extends from year one through six.